This page provides an introduction to some Aboriginal and Torres Strait Islander protocols and customs.

 Welcome to Country

-Welcome to Country is a customary welcome performed by Traditional Owners (the Quandamooka People in Redlands).
+Welcome to Country is a customary welcome performed by Traditional Owners (the Quandamooka People in most of the Redlands with a small portion identified by the Yugambeh people south-west of the city).
 This is usually done by an Elder at the beginning of an event and may take the form of their choosing, such as a ceremony, speech, dance or song.

 A Welcome to Country honours the customs of Traditional Owners, allowing them to formally welcome visitors to their Traditional Lands and give their blessing to an activity, event or visit.